AffableAWE/async-gateway-proxy/README.md

 ## Limitations (deliberate, for an MVP)

 - **Buffers full request/response bodies** — unsuitable for large uploads, SSE, or websockets.
-Production would use streaming.
+Production would use streaming..
 - **No authentication, rate limiting, or retries.**
 - **No upstream health checks** — readiness reflects the gateway process only.
 - **Static config** — changes require a restart.
 No hot reload.